 For Christmas this year, I wanted my kids to create something extra special for their Grandmother.
 She is like most in that she doesn’t need much, but always appreciates anything her grandchildren make for her.
+That’s where this resin tile coaster tutorial comes to life!

 To make sure the ink didn’t come off the tiles once I applied resin, I followed a suggestion on Pinterest for adding art to ceramic mugs.
-The tiles air dried for 24 hours.
+The tiles air-dried for 24 hours.
 I then placed the tiles into a cold oven and turned it on to 450F.
 After 30 minutes, I turned the oven off and let the tiles completely cool overnight.

 After coming out of the oven, I was disappointed that the colors faded a bit.
-Next time I do this, I will either let the tiles air dry for several days and not bake them or use oil based Sharpies for the project.
+Next time I do this, I will either let the tiles air dry for several days and not bake them or use oil-based Sharpies for the project.

 Prop up your project, then pour the mixed resin onto the ceramic tile.
 I poured enough to cover approximately two-thirds of the tile.
 If you pour enough to cover the tile, it will definitely be too much and run over the edge.
 You can always drip more on if you need it.